 Creeping charlie kills everything around it by blocking sunlight and overtaking roots.
 Prevention is equally as crucial as eradication when it comes to invasive plant species.
 It thrives under moist and shady conditions.

-With creeping charlie, you must look out for any regrowth and address it immediately.
+Watch for any regrowth and address it immediately.
 Otherwise, you could be dealing with a full-scale invasion once again.

 For a natural way to get rid of it or manage it, dig it up or pull it out by hand.
 Otherwise, you can use a broadleaf herbicide in the fall.
 Be sure it contains dicamba or triclopyr.
 Spraying well right after the first frost will transfer and store the herbicide in its roots.
-Choosing the correct selective herbicide will eliminate the creeping charlie and not hurt the grass.
+Choosing the correct selective herbicide will eliminate it and not hurt the grass.